• Skip to primary navigation

 Pour the Tadka onto the Daal.

-Simmer for a couple of minutes and garnish with chopped Coriander.
+Simmer for 5 minutes and garnish with chopped Coriander.

 Note - The Daal will thicken a lot as it cools so if it doesn't look thick yet, you can leave it to thicken or simmer over low heat till it thickens to your desired consistency.